 Let’s say you own a large property in an area where there have been some big-ticket sales in the last year.
 Your property might have some serious structural issues and be in generally poor condition, yet the algorithms may claim that it is worth a lot more than any sensible buyer would pay for it because other houses in the neighbourhood have sold for high prices.
 The impact of this is two-fold.
 Firstly, the seller could anticipate a big pay-day that may never arrive; and secondly, some buyers may be put off making an offer because they think it’s out of range.

 When you start working with a real estate agent to sell your property they must supply you with a current market appraisal or CMA.
-This is based on similar information to the online versions, but it also comes with the agent’s real-time, real-life knowledge of the area, what similar properties have sold for and the condition and particular characteristics of your own property (such as whether it has been repainted recently or it’s in a state of disrepair).
+This is based on similar information to the online versions, but it also comes with the agent’s real-time, real-life knowledge of the area, what similar properties have sold for and the condition and particular characteristics of your own property (such as whether it has been repainted recently or if it’s in a state of disrepair).
 The agent will have had the chance to walk through your property and identify its unique selling propositions, such as good sun, proximity to desirable schools and other features that buyers like.
 It’s important to note that you may get varying CMA ranges from different real estate agents as they may each take a divergent perspective on your property that you will then need to consider.

 Your other option is to pay a registered valuer to provide you with an independent valuation.
 This service comes at a cost (the price will vary, depending on the level of detail), but it will be more accurate.
 The Property Institute, which represents valuers, says a registered valuation can help sellers be a little more clinical about their property’s worth.